Skip to Content

 Halloween costume

-In French, the word for “costume” is un déguisement, much like the English word “disguise”.
+In French, the word for “costume” is un déguisement, which is similar to the English word “disguise.”
 Here are the French equivalents of the most popular Halloween costumes:

 une sorcière